Welcome to the

 When and Where?

-The four-day event will take place October 7-10, 2024 at the Saulteau First Nations Cultural and Recreation Centre near Moberly Lake, B.C.
+The three-day event will take place September 22-24, 2026 at the Saulteau First Nations Cultural and Recreation Centre near Moberly Lake, B.C.

 Details